"Clinical ethics consultation (CEC) and conflict resolution"

 Richard Huxtable, LLB (Hons), MA, PhD, is Professor of Medical Ethics and Law at the University of Bristol, UK, where he has directed the Centre for Ethics in Medicine.
 His research focuses on end-of-life ethics, surgical ethics, and clinical ethics.
 A long-standing participant in clinical ethics support locally, regionally and nationally, Richard serves (or has served) as chair of the UK Clinical Ethics Network and on the ethics committees of the British Medical Association and the Royal College of General Practitioners.

 Sarah Barclay is the founder of The Medical Mediation Foundation and an accredited mediator specialising in mediating disagreements between parents and health professionals about the care and treatment of children.
 MMF provides mediation and conflict management training to support health professionals to recognise and manage conflict.
 Since 2010, MMF has trained more than 10,000 health professionals in managing conflict in the UK and internationally.
-Sarah has a Master’s degree in Medical Law and Ethics from King’s College London and is a former award winning journalist, author and BBC social affairs presenter
+Sarah has a Master’s degree in Medical Law and Ethics from King’s College London and is a former award winning journalist, author and BBC social affairs presenter.

 Anna Hirsch, MA, PhD, is a trained philosopher and ethics consultant in healthcare.
 As a postdoc at the Institute of Ethics, History and Theory of Medicine at LMU Munich, she focuses on ethical questions and challenges in patient care.
 In her research, she seeks to bridge the gap between philosophical conceptual adequacy and practical utility for medical ethics.